Abhi-566/Car-Parking-Detection/README.md

 # Car Parking Space Detection Project

 This project demonstrates a simple car parking space detection system using OpenCV and cvzone.
 It allows you to mark parking spaces on a static image, and then it detects the occupancy of these spaces in a video feed.
-The project was inspired by [Murtaza's Computer Vision Zone](https://www.computervision.zone/) course.

 ## Table of Contents
 - [Overview](#overview)
 - [Installation](#installation)